gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 You can navigate the schematic hierarchy using the _Navigate Schematic Hierarchy_ button as shown:

-.The 'Navigate Schematic Hierarchy' button in KiCad. image::kicad-navigate-schematic-hierarchy-button.png[width=500px]
+{{% figure src="kicad-navigate-schematic-hierarchy-button.png" width="500px" caption="The 'Navigate Schematic Hierarchy' button in KiCad." %}}

 **Keyboard Shortcuts**